MattHatwey/Manemo/chapter5.md

 Crystal smiled at Esper.
 Esper also smiled.
 Aves waved at them, then ran to Leaf in the village, waiting for him.
 Heles watched as Everyone came toward Crystal tower.
 Orion and Vega walked slowly.
 Vega smiled.
 Orion smiled.
 They blushed.

 Every Good Manemo went stood infront the Crystal Tower.
 Nobody went in.

+A bell rang.
+It was Legendaria, holding a giant bell.

+It was 8:00AM now.

 Legendaria appeared.
 So did Legendarius and Enchendaria.